go-lab/smart-device/RaspberryPi/README.md

 Warning
 =======
-Please, follow the instructions of README and Wiki carefully and remember that every flavour of linux (Raspbian included) has its own caracteristichs.
+Please, follow the instructions of README and Wiki carefully and remember that every flavour of linux (Raspbian included) has its own characteristics.

 Disclaimer
 ==========